darrenjacoby/intervention/README.md

 # Intervention

 WordPress plugin containing modules to cleanup and customize wp-admin.
+Let's get rid of that admin panel we love so much.

 ## Installation